 area: 7,095 sq. mi (18,376 sq km), a little smaller than New Jersey (my birthplace)

 products include: textiles, chemicals, paper, processed food, wine, machinery, eyeglasses, gold jewelry, shoes, wearing apparel, furniture, engineering.
 Consider this: ItalyItaly magazine reports that there are 344,793 firms in the Veneto, one for every 11 inhabitants.
 The region produces 15% of all Italy's manufactured output, and exports more than Greece and Portugal combined.
 Eighty percent of Italian-made eyeglasses, 90% of the world's high fashion shoes for women, 95% of those made for men, 65% of the world's ski boots, and 70% of Italian sport shoes are manufactured in the Veneto.
-Diesel, Benetton, DeLonghi, Geox, and Luxottica (owners of Oakley, Ray-Ban, Lens Crafters, Pearl Vision Center, and Sunglass Hut!) are among the region's best known companies.
+Diesel, Benetton, DeLonghi, Zamperla, Geox, and Luxottica (owners of Oakley, Ray-Ban, Lens Crafters, Pearl Vision Center, and Sunglass Hut!), and Segafredo coffee (sponsor of the Trek Factory Racing cycling team) are among the region's best known companies.

-even the word "ciao" is a Veneto "product," originally meaning "your slave" (in the sense of "at your service") in Venetian dialect! (which is still the true spoken language of the Veneto).
+even the word "ciao" is a Veneto "product," originally meaning "your slave" (in the sense of "at your service") in the Veneto language! (the true spoken language of the Veneto).

 History in a nutshell...

 1000 B.C - settled by the Veneti people